umputun/remark42/site/src/docs/manuals/subdomain/index.md

 ## How to configure remark42 without a subdomain

-All README examples show configurations with remark42 on its own subdomain, i.e. `https://remark42.example.com`.
-However, it is possible and sometimes desirable to run remark42 without a subdomain, but just under some path, i.e. `https://example.com/remark42`.
+All README examples show configurations with remark42 on its own subdomain, i.e., `https://remark42.example.com`.
+However, it is possible and sometimes desirable to run remark42 without a subdomain, but just under some path, i.e., `https://example.com/remark42`.

 - The frontend URL looks like this: `s.src = 'https://example.com/remark42/web/embed.js;`